 Eating and Drinking in Ketchikan

 Ketchikan has some great food options!
 As I mentioned above, if you’re not on a cruise ship, be aware that many restaurants close around 6pm, when the ships leave.
 Here are a few fabulous places that I have tried and loved.
 All of these are close to the cruise ship docks

 - Alaska Crepe Company: delicious crepes both savory and sweet…mmmm!

 - Sweet Mermaids: No website but mouth watering bakery-Alaska does bakeries really well so don’t miss out!
-They also had a delicious breakfast sandwich option.
+They also have a delicious breakfast sandwich option.